Domestic reactions to the January 6 United States Capitol attack

-The Joint Chiefs of Staff issued a statement on January 12 condemning the attack and reminding military personnel everywhere that incoming President Joe Biden was about to become their commander-in-chief, saying "... the rights of freedom of speech and assembly do not give anyone the right to resort to violence, sedition, and insurrection."
-The statement also said, "As we have done throughout our history, the U.S. military will obey lawful orders from civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic."
-U.S. Senator Mitch McConnell (R–KY), then the Senate Majority Leader, called it a "failed insurrection", that "the mob was fed lies", and "they were provoked by the president and other powerful people."
+The Joint Chiefs of Staff issued a statement on January 12 condemning the attack and reminding military personnel everywhere that incoming President Joe Biden was about to become their commander-in-chief, saying "... the rights of freedom of speech and assembly do not give anyone the right to resort to violence, sedition, and insurrection".
+The statement also said, "As we have done throughout our history, the U.S. military will obey lawful orders from civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic".
+U.S. Senator Mitch McConnell (R–KY), then the Senate Majority Leader, called it a "failed insurrection", that "the mob was fed lies", and "they were provoked by the president and other powerful people".
 Christopher Wray, the director of the Federal Bureau of Investigation (FBI) since 2017, later characterized the incident as domestic terrorism.
 President Biden, who described the rioters as "terrorists" aimed at "overturning the will of the American people" later shared this opinion.
 In early 2021, the RAND Corporation released a framework to reduce the risk of extremist activity in the U.S. military.

-House Speaker Nancy Pelosi had the flags at the Capitol lowered to half-staff in Sicknick's honor.
+House Speaker Nancy Pelosi had the flags at the Capitol lowered to half-staff in honor of Brian Sicknick, a United States Capitol Police officer who died following the attacks.
 Trump initially declined to lower flags at the White House or other federal buildings under his control, before changing his mind four days later.
 Biden, Mike Pence, and Pelosi offered condolences to Sicknick's family; Trump did not.
 After Sicknick's death, Senator Ted Cruz (R-TX) received backlash for previous speeches that were perceived as calls for violence.

 A survey by the Hobby School of Public Affairs at the University of Houston taken January 12–20 showed that nearly a third (32%) of Texas Republicans supported the attack, although overall 83% of all Texans who expressed an opinion were opposed to it.
 In a poll of Americans just after the attack, 79% of those surveyed said America is "falling apart".
-In February 2022, the Republican National Committee called the events of January 6 "legitimate political discourse."
+In February 2022, the Republican National Committee called the events of January 6 "legitimate political discourse".